JeffersonLab/evio/doc/source/evio_UsersGuide.rst

 ============

-Below are examples showing: how to read an event from a file into an evioDOMTree; how to query the tree to get lists of node pointers that satisfy various criteria and how to work with the lists; and how to modify the tree.
+Below are examples showing: how to read an event from a file into an evioDOMTree, how to query the tree to get lists of node pointers that satisfy various criteria and how to work with the lists, and how to modify the tree.
 Some advanced topics follow.

 Simple event I/O